dwyl/book/README.md

 ## History (*[tl;dr](https://en.wiktionary.org/wiki/TL;DR)*)

-[I](https://github.com/nelsonic) started writing tutorials on Test Driven Development (TDD) out of *frustration* when (_some individuals in_) my *then* team *complained* that "_testing is 'hard' and takes too long..._".
+[_**I**_](https://github.com/nelsonic) started writing tutorials on Test Driven Development (TDD) out of *frustration* when (_some individuals in_) my *then* team *complained* that "_testing is 'hard' and takes too long..._".
 It seemed *logical* to publish the tutorials/guides on GitHub (_as opposed to a company wiki or Google Docs_) so that others could benefit from the learning and submit ideas for improvement, updates or corrections in the form of GitHub issues or pull requests.

 A few (*hundred*) GitHub stars (_and encouraging feedback messages_) later, we created a GitHub Community dedicated to curate coding tutorials: https://github.com/docdis (_which now has **many active members**_)

-All coding examples for this book are released as self-contained tutorials so you can *selectively learn* a *specific* tool/technique/technology and share *just* that one byte of learning with your team.
+All coding examples for this book are released as self-contained tutorials so you can *selectively learn* a *specific* tool/technique/technology and share *just* that one _byte_ of learning with your team (_or that one special person in your life who refuses to get with the program!_)